uen/react-templator/README.md

 ## Justification

+Creating dynamic forms in React & React Native cna be a pain.

+- Do you want to use your own components?
+- Creating dynamic, validated forms can be a pain.
+How many times have oyu done It can be dif
   Are you tired of doing this every time you want a nice, dynamic form in React?

 ```typescript
 const cityRef = useRef<TextInput>(null);